Sharp Minds, Skeptical Eyes

 $135 (Save with early bird and group rates!)

-INFORMATION LITERACY IS GETTING HARDER TO TEACH
+INFORMATION LITERACY IS GETTING HARDER TO TEACH.

 • Students are sharing information faster than anyone can realistically fact-check it, including you.